 - Record and transcribe conversations, television interviews and radio interviews.

-- Find different types of audio files you can practice with at many web sites.
+- Look for different types of audio files and video files you can practice with at many web sites.

 - Download and transcribe online seminars, teleseminars and podcasts from the public domain.

 - Download podcasts from podcast.com to practice transcription and get familiar with different kinds of accents.

 - The NCH website provides sample audio files you can use with the free Express Scribe transcription playback software.
 They even include transcribed documents to check your finished transcription against.
 The NCH sample audio files are legal and medical transcription files but you can use them to practice general transcription too.
 Just don’t worry about the legal and medical terms.
 You can download practice transcription files and free Express Scribe transcription software at http://www.nch.com.au/scribe/practice.html.

 Using transcription practice files is one of the best ways to practice transcription and build speed.

 Several websites provide practice transcription files you can use to practice transcribing but if you’re looking to get started in general transcription, it’s best to use specialized general transcription practice files.

 You can find practice files to practice general and business transcription at